 Stocks That Just Lowered the Boom

 When a company forecasts lower sales or profits, its stock usually takes a hit.
 It's not always easy to tell whether your company is having a fire sale or burning down.
-Maybe it is time to get out -- or maybe it's time to buy more!
+Maybe it's time to get out -- or maybe it's time to buy more!

-To help tell the difference, we pair up dour guidance news with the sentiments of our Motley Fool CAPS community of more than 180,000 investors.
-If the best stock pickers think the companies still have the power to turn lemons into lemonade, maybe investors should take notice.
+To help tell the difference, we pair up the dour guidance news with the sentiments of more than 180,000 members of Motley Fool CAPS.
+If the best stock-pickers think the companies still have the power to turn lemons into lemonade, maybe investors should take notice.

 Here are two stocks that have recently announced reduced guidance.

-Don't blindly sell into their bearish outlook; you still need to do some research.
-Use the announcements as a starting point for additional research.
+Don't blindly sell into their bearish outlook -- you still need to do some research.
+Use the announcement as a jumping-off point for additional research.